randallmitchell/Android-Q-Project-Template/playbooks/setup-new-project.md

 - [ ] App runs on emulator/device
 - [ ] Navigation works correctly
 - [ ] Example feature functions properly or has been removed
-- [ ] All PRD requirements have been implemented
+- [ ] All developer requirements have been implemented
 - [ ] Git repository is properly configured

 ### Success Criteria
 Confirm with the developer that:
 1. The project builds and runs without errors
-2. All customizations from the PRD are applied
+2. All requested customizations are applied
 3. The project structure matches their requirements